AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/00_Introduction/README.md

-# Welcome to the Azure Cosmos DB + Azure OpenAI Python Developer Guide
+# Welcome to the Azure Cosmos DB for NoSQL + DiskANN + Azure OpenAI Python Developer Guide

 ## Pre-requisites